kapantzak/barIndicator/README.md

 #### avgActive

-Enable or disable the average amount calculation of grouped elements
+Enable or disable the average amount calculation of grouped elements.

+In order for the average calculator to work, you have to provide `data-avgClass` attribute to every element you want to be calculated in a group.

+For example, you might have 10 elements but you want to devide them into two smaller groups.
+You can give `data-avgClass="groupOne"` to the first 5 elements and `data-avgClass="groupTwo"` to the last 5 of them.

+> - Default: `false`
+> - Possible values: `[boolean]`: `true` / `false`

 #### limLabel